Are you looking to expand your portrait photography skills? If so, you’re in luck!

 Glamour portraits are great for capturing a person’s appearance.

-If you’re looking to take a glamor portrait, be sure to have your subject dress in their best clothes (or lack thereof) and prepare for a bit of posing.
+If you’re looking to take a glamor portrait, be sure to have your subject dress in their best clothes (or lack thereof) and prepare for some posing.

 13. Group or Family Portrait